amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .output}

-And, as we've done a few time now and will continue to do, we can use for-loops to perform repetitive actions on each item contained within a list:
+And, as we've done a few time now and will continue to do, we can use `for` loops to perform repetitive actions on each item contained within a list:

 ~~~
 for animal in kittylist:
-    print(animal)
+    print(animal + 's')
 ~~~
 {: .language-python}

 ~~~
-emu
+'emus'
-cat
+'cats'
-dog
+'dogs'
-frog
+'frogs'
 ~~~
 {: .output}

 ## Listing all the MOV files in a directory

-If we combine these techniques, and add just a few more tricks, we can get to a place where we're comfortable traversing a directory structure to gather up the full file paths of a particular type of file (in our case, all files that have a .mov extension).
+If we combine these techniques, we can get to a place where we can build a list of all the files we're looking for (in Alice's case, all files that have a .mov extension).

-First, we'll initiate a new list for our file paths:
+First, we'll store an empty list to a variable empty list:

 ~~~
 mov_list = [ ]
 ~~~
 {: .language-python}

-Then, to add all of file paths that we'll need down the road to our list, we'll use os.walk, a for loop, an if statement, the endswith string method, and the os.path join method:
+Then, we'll use os.walk, a for loop, an if statement, the endswith string method, and the os.path join method, to find all the files, filter one for the ones we need, and store their paths in our list:

 ~~~
 for root, dirs, files in os.walk(mydir):